-For each of state transitions, different conditions must be met, which are described below.
+For each state transition, different conditions must be met, which are described below.
 Generally, the only stable state is RUN.
-Module always tends to transit into this state.
+Module always tends to transition into this state.
 Moving to other states requires host to take some action.

 4.2.1 BOOTLOADER to RUN transition